SunsetFi/simply-openapi/readme.md

 - body-parser is wrapped in a check that will not parse the body if req.body is already set, so as to not inferfere with your own body-parsing.
 You can supply your own middleware to override this.
 - error handling can be overriden by providing your own error handler to the expressMiddleware option of createRouterFromSpec

 Note that the built in error handler will use console.error to record errors, which is not ideal if you have your own logging framework.
-You can override this behavior by providing your own logger to SEC's middleware creator.
+You can override this behavior by providing your own logger to SOC's middleware creator.

 ```ts
 import pino from "pino";